isomerpages/moe-ast-moehc/_school-histories/Schools/Townsville Primary School.md

 #### **School History**
 Townsville Primary School was established in 1983, originally located at Ang Mo Kio Street 32.
 In 1985, the school was officially declared open.
 In 1989, Her Majesty Queen Elizabeth II of Great Britain visited the school.

 In 2000, the school moved to its present location at 3 Ang Mo Kio Avenue 10.
 The following year, it merged with Chong Shan Primary School, which had earlier amalgamated with Chong De in 1998.
-Townsville Primary School’s new campus was officially declared open in 2002.
+Townsville Primary School’s new campus&nbsp;was officially declared open in 2002.&nbsp;

 In 2013, the Ministry of Education granted the school niche status in visual arts under the Programme for School-based Excellence.
 Through the visual arts programme, Townsville Primary aims to develop students’ communication, critical and creative thinking skills.